neurologic/Comparative-Animal-Behavior/levels-of-analysis/genetic.md

 :::
 ::::

-***Q7: Based on the data in Figure 65, the phenotypic variation in burrowing behavior among the BC generation is [ greater / less ] the parental generation?
-(Select One Choice)***
+***Q8: Based on the data in Figure 65, the phenotypic variation in burrowing behavior among the BC generation is [ GREATER / LESS ] (select one choice) the parental generation?***

-***Q8: Based on the data in Figure 65, would you conclude that burrowing behavior has a monogenic or polygenic architecture?
+***Q9: Based on the data in Figure 65, would you conclude that burrowing behavior has a monogenic or polygenic architecture?
 Use the model in Figure 61 to explain your reasoning.***

-**Table 1**: *Correlations in backcross mice among two measures of entrance tunnel length (max and average) and the presence of an escape tunnel (where -1: anticorrelated, 0: uncorrelated, and 1: positively correlated)*
+**Table 1**: *Correlations in backcross mice among two measures of entrance tunnel length (max and average) and the presence of an escape tunnel, where -1: anticorrelated, 0: uncorrelated, and 1: positively correlated*

 | Trait | Escape Presence | Max Entrance |
 | :---: | :---: | :---: |
 | **Max Entrance** | 0.29 |  |
 | **Avg Entrance** | 0.23 | 0.94 |

-***Q9: Based on the results in Table 1, would you conclude that tunnel length and the presence of an escape behavior are orchestrated by different sets of genes or by the same genes?
+***Q10: Based on the results in Table 1, would you conclude that tunnel length and the presence of an escape behavior are orchestrated by linked or unlinked genes?
 Use the model in Figure 61 to explain your reasoning.***

 ⏸️ PAUSE here for class-wide discussion